arjunlimat/EbayAlert/README.md

 - Django: A high-level Python web framework for rapid development and clean design.
 - SQLite3: A lightweight and serverless database used for local development.
 - HTML,React: A popular UI react framework for creating alert with HTMK template.
-- Schedule Package: A library for creating and managing scheduled tasks.
+- Schedule : A Python library for creating and managing scheduled tasks.
 - Mail Gun:  Powerful email delivery service and email automation platform.
 It provides developers with a set of APIs that allow easy integration of email functionality into applications and websites.